National Institute of Family and Life Advocates v. Becerra

 Previous News Releases

-Michael P. Farris is president and CEO of Alliance Defending Freedom.
-Farris was founding president of both the Home School Legal Defense Association and Patrick Henry College and continues to serve as chairman of the board of HSLDA and chancellor emeritus of PHC.
-He graduated from Western Washington State College, magna cum laude, with a bachelor’s degree in Political Science, followed by a J.D. from Gonzaga University (with honors).
-At Gonzaga, he was articles editor of the Law Review, and winner of the Linden Cup Moot Court Competition.
-He also earned an LL.M. in Public International Law from the University of London.
+Michael Farris is counselor to the CEO and president of Alliance Defending Freedom.
+Drawing on his experience as the former CEO, Farris provides strategic analysis and advice to ADF’s CEO on a broad range of issues, with special emphasis on parental rights and international issues.
+Before joining ADF, Farris was founding president of both the Home School Legal Defense Association and Patrick Henry College and continues to serve as chairman of the board of HSLDA and chancellor emeritus of PHC.
+He graduated from Western Washington State College magna cum laude with a bachelor’s degree in political science, followed by a Juris Doctor from Gonzaga University (with honors).
+He also earned an LL.M. in public international law (with honors) from the University of London.
 Farris has specialized in constitutional appellate litigation.
-In that capacity, he has argued before the U.S. Supreme Court, eight federal circuit courts of appeals, and in the appellate courts of 13 states.
-He is also the author of numerous amicus briefs before the U.S. Supreme Court.
+In that capacity, he has argued before the appellate courts of 13 states, eight federal circuit courts of appeal, and the U.S. Supreme Court, where in 2018 he successfully argued NIFLA v.
+Becerra, resulting in a free speech victory for California’s pro-life pregnancy centers.